News / Spine MRI Module

 New: Breast module

-In reporting the module incorporates images from mammography as well as ultrasonography and MRI of the breast.
+The new module for breast reporting incorporates images from mammography as well as ultrasonography and MRI of the breast.
+Thus, the tool offers support at the highest possible level.

 Quality up, workload down